aspose-words/Aspose.Words-API-References/english/net/aspose.words/headerfootercollection/toarray/_index.md

 title: HeaderFooterCollection.ToArray
 linktitle: ToArray
 second_title: Aspose.Words for .NET API Reference
-description: HeaderFooterCollection method.
+description: HeaderFooterCollection ToArray method.
 Copies all HeaderFoorters from the collection to a new array of HeaderFoorters in C#.
 type: docs
 weight: 30
 url: /net/aspose.words/headerfootercollection/toarray/